QuizMaster-world/QuizMasterTerminal/README.md

 # QuizMasterTerminal

-QuizMasterTerminal is a text-based terminal version of [QuizMaster](https://github.com/hermonochy/QuizMaster).
+QuizMasterTerminal is a terminal-based version of [QuizMaster](https://github.com/hermonochy/QuizMaster), using Textual for its UI.
 QuizMasterTerminal allows users to create and play quizzes directly from the terminal.
 It is ideal for environments where graphical interfaces are not available or desired.

 ## How to Use